vanadey/personal/running/README.md

 I realised that `gpx-py` does not support GPX extensions and thus loses heart rate data.
 That is why I abandoned this approach and started working on **GPX Transformation**.

+# gpxplot

+Heavily borrowing from [Andy Kee's article](http://andykee.com/visualizing-strava-tracks-with-python.html).
+Plots a collection of GPX tracks on common canvas, to visualise popularity of individual routes.